mpiot/Collection-Manager/README.md

 2. How to control your code syntax ?
 3. Follow the best practice

-## 1. How to install to develop the app (no adapted for production) ?
+## 1. How to install to develop the app ?
-These explanations are for install the project under Docker.
+These explanations are for install the project with Docker.

 1. Install Docker and Docker compose on your computer (see the doc)
-2. Get mpiot/symfony-docker
 3. For use elasticsearch in docker, the vm_map_max_count setting should be set permanently in /etc/sysctl.conf:
     ```
     $ grep vm.max_map_count /etc/sysctl.conf
     vm.max_map_count=262144
     ```
     To apply the setting on a live system type: `sysctl -w vm.max_map_count=262144`
-4. Set your params in the .env file (copy .env.dist to .env)
+4. Copy the file docker-compose.yml.dist to docker-compose.yml
+4. You can changes ports exposure in the docker-compose.yml file, or other things
-5. `docker-compose build`
+5. Built the images `docker-compose build`
-6. `docker-compose up -d`
+6. Built containers, volume, network and start all `docker-compose up -d`
 7. The first time, you need to use `docker-compose up -d` to create containers, networks and volumes.
 Next, just use `docker-compose start`

 Now you have containers with nginx, php, mariadb and elasticsearch, config the app to work with the containers, and init the app:

+1. Install CSS, JS, and Fonts with Bower and Grunt `bower install` and `grunt default` (you need to have Bower and GruntJS installed)
 1. Set the rights to allow PHP create files (in container www-data user have UID 33):
     ```bash
     setfacl -R -m u:33:rwX -m u:`whoami`:rwX var/ web/uploads/